pragsmike/PromptCritical/docs/evo-process.md

 ### The Evolutionary Steps in Practice

-An experiment begins with a one-time `bootstrap` command, followed by a cycle of `vary`, `evaluate`, and `select`.
+An experiment begins with a one-time `bootstrap` command, followed by a cycle of `evaluate`, `select`, and `vary`.

-1.  **`bootstrap`**: This command reads the `bootstrap.edn` manifest and ingests the raw prompts from the `seeds/` directory into the immutable `pdb/`, creating the initial named links (e.g., `seed`, `refine`) for reference.
-It does *not* create a generation.
+1.  **`bootstrap`**: This command reads the `bootstrap.edn` manifest, ingests the raw prompts from the `seeds/` directory into the immutable `pdb/`, creates named links, and **populates `gen-0`** with the initial object-prompts.
+This creates the first testable population.

-2.  **`vary`**: This is the "breeding" step.
-It typically loads the population of the latest generation, applies meta-prompts to create new prompt variations (offspring), and then creates a *new generation* containing both the original survivors and the new offspring.
-This step can be configured via `evolution-parameters.edn`.

-3.  **`evaluate`**: This is the "vying" or testing step.
+2.  **`evaluate`**: This is the "vying" or testing step.
 The `pcrit evaluate` command targets a specific generation's population, packages it into a `failter-spec` directory, and runs a **contest** using the external `failter` tool.
 The resulting scores are saved to a `report.csv` file within that contest's directory. **Fitness scores are not written into the prompt files themselves.**

-4.  **`select`**: This is the "winnowing" step.
+3.  **`select`**: This is the "winnowing" step.
 The `pcrit select` command reads a `report.csv` file from a contest, applies a selection strategy (e.g., eliminate the worst N performers, keep the top K), and creates a *new generation* containing only the symlinks to the surviving prompts.

+4.  **`vary`**: This is the "breeding" step.
+It loads the population of the latest generation (e.g., the survivors from the previous step), applies meta-prompts to create new prompt variations (offspring), and then creates a *new generation* containing both the original survivors and the new offspring.
+This new, larger population is now ready for the next `evaluate` step.